vinhnx/iOS-Toolbox/README.md

 ### Contribute ###

 Huge thanks!
-If you want to improve this list, please let me know.
+If you want to add your work to this list, please send me a Pull Request, I'll happily merge.
+If you add more sections, items; or you want to correct some information, please also send me a Pull Request.

 And since I'm not an English native speaker so If you found any grammar mistake, please also let me know. :)

 ### Contact ###